Hand-Forged Nails & Studs: Traditional Fixings for Doors and Furniture

 Table of Contents

-Hand-forged nails are made using traditional blacksmithing methods.
-Each nail has a square tapered shank which cuts into the wood fibres, creating a strong hold, and a distinctive head such as the classic rosehead.
 Decorative studs, sometimes called clavos, are forged in a similar way and were historically used to strengthen and decorate timber doors.

 Unlike modern wire nails, which are round and mass-produced, hand-forged nails are individually hammered and each one is slightly unique.
-They not only provide an effective fixing but also preserve the authentic appearance of period joinery.

-What are Rosehead nails?
+What Are Rosehead Nails?

 Hand forged rose head nails black